kilipan/nasin-toki/README.md

 ## a comparative analysis of prepositions
 This section provides a comparative analysis of how prepositions work in toki pona.
-Since it contains some unusual interpretations, alternative readings are given as well.
+Since it contains some unusual interpretations, alternative readings are given as well in some cases.

 *idea*
 `X li Y e Z` ≈ `X li pali e ni: Z li Y`